ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/RequestManagement/Services/RequestManager/index.rst

-Systems / WorkloadManagement / <SETUP> / Service / RequestManager - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Service / RequestManager - Sub-subsection
 ==================================================================================

 RequestManager is the implementation of the RequestDB service in the DISET framework.